Larry Eugene Rivers

-Larry Eugene Rivers (born 1950) is a college president, history professor, and author in the U.S.
+Larry Eugene Rivers (born 1950) is an American academic administrator, former college president, history professor, and author.
+He served as President of Fort Valley State University.

 Biography and education

-He was born in the Sharon Hill section of Philadelphia, Pennsylvania.
-He has a Master's degree from Villanova.
-He received doctorate degrees from Carnegie Mellon University and the University of London.
-His thesis for the University of London was "Florida's Dissenters, Rebels, and Runaways: Territorial Days to Emancipation."
+Larry Eugene Rivers was born in 1950, in the Sharon Hill section of Philadelphia, Pennsylvania.

-He married Betty Jean Hubbard, who worked for the City of Tallahassee and has two sons, a history professor and a lawyer.
 He is Baptist.

+He has a bachelor's degree from Fort Valley State University, and a master's degree from Villanova University.
+He received doctorate degrees from Carnegie Mellon University, and the University of London.
+His thesis for his doctorate from the University of London was "Florida's Dissenters, Rebels, and Runaways: Territorial Days to Emancipation" (2002).

+Rivers married Betty Jean Hubbard, who worked for the City of Tallahassee, and has two sons.